 Backlinks are simply links from someone else’s website to yours.
 Search engines such as Google use the number and quality of the links to determine your website’s legitimacy.

-While it is essential to have many links to your website, they must come from reputable sites.
-For example, links from NYS.gov show you are a very reliable site because the state of New York does should not link to spam content.
+While having many links to your website is essential, they must come from reputable sites.
+For example, links from NYS.gov show you are a very reliable site because the state of New York should not link to spam content.

 Absolutely!
-It is easy to set up an email address with your unique URL after the @.
+Setting up an email address with your unique URL after the @ is easy.
 I can also set up your account with Google if you want to connect with the Google Suite.

 Citations are database listings that showcase your name, address, phone number, website, and business basics.
 Angie’s List, Google My Business, Facebook, and hundreds of others are examples of databases/ websites you can list your business.
 It is critically important that your citations are consistent across platforms.

-First, we will identify the client’s needs and how you are in a unique position to fulfill that need.
+First, we will identify the client’s needs and how you are in a unique position to fulfill that needs.
 We can create content that makes their life easier and showcases your knowledge.
-My goal is to increase “trust and authority” in your company and brand.
+I aim to increase “trust and authority” in your company and brand.

 Once you become a trusted business, you can offer free lead generators.
 Often these are in the form of an ebook or video series.
 You want to help potential clients avoid common pitfalls that you see people make in your work line.

-Overall, this strategy has worked time and again for my clients, and I’m not afraid to share it.
+Overall, this strategy has worked repeatedly for my clients, and I’m not afraid to share it.
 It takes time and energy to plan, develop, and execute each phase correctly.
-Together we can create a social media plan that highlights your knowledge and expertise.
+Together we can create a social media plan highlighting your knowledge and expertise.
 Your free download will show why you are the clear choice in your industry.

 Absolutely!
 Social media strategies should include creative ways to link back to various pages on your website.
-You must link to pages well beyond the homepage.
+It would help if you linked to pages well beyond the homepage.
 While these social media links do not count as a true backlink, they are essential in showing your brand’s relevance.